The stochastic primitive equations with transport noise and turbulent pressure: Inhomogeneous viscosity and conductivity

 By \eqref{eq:convergence_mollified_operator_L_T}-\eqref{eq:ellipticity_a_T_R}, one can check that \eqref{eq:first_step_estimate_temperature_L_2} also holds in the present case where in the estimates leading to \eqref{eq:first_step_estimate_temperature_L_2} one uses \eqref{eq:ellipticity_a_T_R} and $ R_{\T}$ instead of Assumption \ref{ass:well_posedness_primitive}\eqref{it:well_posedness_primitive_parabolicity} and $\frac{\ellip'}{\ellip}$, respectively.

 Next we give some comments which are useful to extend Step 2 of Proposition \ref{prop:SMR_2} to the present case.
 Let us begin by checking that the argument in \eqref{eq:convergence_mollified_operator_L_T} can be performed also for the $v$-equation.
-Indeed, integrating by parts,
+Let $\mathcal{R}_{k}:=k(k+1+\Delta_{\n})^{-1}$ where $\Delta_{\n}$ is the strong Neumann Laplacian on $\Ls^2$, see \eqref{eq:def_strong_Neumann}.
+To this end, note that, integrating by parts, we have